Oluwatomilola/Oluwatomilola/README.md

 ### 💡 About Me

-- 🔭 Currently working on: JavaScript projects and learning React
+- 🔭 Currently working on: Reacts projects
 - 🌱 Exploring Web3, Solidity, and AI tools
 - 👯 I’m looking to collaborate on frontend or Web3-related projects
 - 💬 Ask me about HTML, CSS, JS, or React